Pushforwards of pluricanonical bundles under morphisms to abelian varieties

-where each $p_i \colon A \to A_i$ is a quotient morphism with connected fibers to an abelian variety, each $\shF_i$ is an M-regular coherent sheaf on $A_i$, and each $\alpha_i \in \Pic^0(A)$ is a line bundle that becomes trivial when pulled back by the isogeny in \theoremref{thm:main}. \end{intro-theorem}
+where each $p_i \colon A \to A_i$ is a quotient morphism with connected fibers to an abelian variety, each $\shF_i$ is an M-regular coherent sheaf on $A_i$, and each $\alpha_i \in \Pic^0(A)$ is a line bundle that becomes trivial when pulled back by the isogeny in Theorem \ref{thm:main}. \end{intro-theorem}

-Since GV-sheaves are nef, whereas M-regular sheaves are ample \cite[Corollary~3.2]{Debarre}, one can think of \theoremref{thm:CJ} as saying that $\fl \omXm$ is semi-ample.
+Since GV-sheaves are nef, whereas M-regular sheaves are ample \cite[Corollary~3.2]{Debarre}, one can think of Theorem \ref{thm:CJ} as saying that $\fl \omXm$ is semi-ample.
 With more work, one can prove a stronger positivity result for pushforwards of pluricanonical bundles under the Albanese morphism, valid only for $m \geq 2$.
 (This fits the general principle that, for any morphism $f \colon X \to Y$ of smooth projective varieties, the sheaves $\fl \omXYm$ with $m \geq 2$ behave more uniformly than $\fl \omXY$.)

 \begin{intro-theorem} Let $f \colon X \to A_X$ be the Albanese morphism of a smooth projective variety, and let $m\geq 2$ be an integer.
 If $X \to Z$ is a smooth model of the Iitaka fibration of $X$, and $\psi \colon A_X \to A_Z$ is the induced morphism between the Albanese varieties, then there exists a finite direct sum decomposition